MikuSnow/BetonQuest./Frequently-Asked-Questions.md

 **Q**: _I saved a book with a command, but `item` condition is not working on it!_

 **A**: This is caused by a bug (or an undocumented feature, call it like you want) in 1.8 servers.
-The detailed instruction on how to work it around is in "Other important stuff" chapter, in the part about items.
+The detailed instruction on how to work it around is in "Reference" chapter, in the part about items.

 ***